gsa-oes/office-of-evaluation-sciences/pages/Resources/project-process.md

 image:
 image_full: true
 class:
-summary: OES follows a number of steps to ensure our findings are relevant and reliable.
+summary: We follow a number of steps to ensure our findings are relevant and reliable.
 ---

 <div class="usa-section background-brand-dark">